EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

 \subsection{Replay Buffer}

-\ActionFed introduces a \textit{Replay Buffer} on the edge server, i.e., the server uses activation cached in the buffer from a previous training round to train the server-side models in a given round. \ActionFed caches and updates the buffer periodically.
-If the transmission of activations is switched off in a given round, then \ActionFed will reuse the cached activations.
-Therefore, there are two modes of training in \ActionFed, namely \ActionFed with and without the buffer.
+\mytitle introduces a \textit{Replay Buffer} on the edge server, i.e., the server uses the activation cached in the buffer, which is obtained from a previous training round, to train the server-side model in a given round. \mytitle caches and updates the buffer periodically.
+If the transmission of activations is switched off in a given round, then \mytitle will reuse the cached activations.
+Therefore, there are two modes of training, namely \mytitle with and without the buffer.

-\textbf{Periodic transmission:} The \textit{Activation Switch} controls the transmission frequency of the activation in the forward pass from the device-side to the server-side model.
-The frequency is controlled by the interval between successive activation transmissions, which is denoted as $\rho$.
+\textbf{Periodic transfer:} The \textit{Activation Switch} controls the transfer frequency of the activation in the forward pass from the device-side to the server-side model.
+The frequency is controlled by the interval between successive activation transfers, which is denoted as $\rho$.
 Consider, for example, $\rho = 2$.
 In this case, the activation outputs of the devices will only be transferred every second round and the buffer is cached with the activations when it is sent.
 During the other rounds, the edge server will use the cached activations to train the server-side models.
-It is worth noting that the activations ($\bm{a}_k^t$) for each round change due to different data batches and data augmentations.
-Thus, the buffer on the edge servers needs to be periodically updated during the training.
-Thus, $\rho$ is a hyper-parameter that will affect the model performance and communication cost of \ActionFed, which is further considered in Section~\ref{sec:evaluation:acc}.
+It is worth noting that the activations ($\bm{a}_k^t$) for each round will change due to different participating clients, data batches and data augmentations. \di{Therefore}, the buffer on the edge servers needs to be periodically updated during the training.
+Thus, $\rho$ is a hyper-parameter that will affect the model performance and communication cost of \mytitle, which is further considered in Section~\ref{sec:evaluation:acc}.